Maumagnaguagno/MindFreak/README.md

 Optimized: tape[pointer] = 0;
 ```

-Setting a variable requires the cell to be cleared and updated:
+Variable assignment requires the cell to be cleared and updated:

 ```
 Original:  [-]++